Transcript #374: Climbing the Python Web Mountain

 22:17 I don't think it's written in Python.

-22:19 It's unclear.
+22:20 It's unclear.

 22:24 Anyway, it doesn't matter.

-22:25 It has a Python.
+22:26 It has a Python.

-22:26 It's first SDK, its first integration is with Python.
+22:26 Its first SDK, its first integration is with Python.

-22:33 So here's the idea.
+22:32 So here's the idea.

-22:35 You've got some work.
+22:34 You've got some work.

 22:36 It's going to take a little while to run.

-22:39 You know, your web app says, "Hey, I want you to ship this thing."
-Or, "I want you to run some analytics."
+22:39 You know, your web app says, hey, I want you to ship this thing or I want you to run some analytics.

-22:50 And they should run out on another computer rather than on your main web front end.
+22:46 And if those analytics take 10, 15 seconds to run, maybe they're computational and they should run out on another computer rather than on your main web front end.

 22:56 Or they shouldn't block it for 15 seconds or whatever.

-22:58 When you're talking about your, how do you break up import dependencies across the wrong layers and stuff,
+22:58 When you're talking about your how do you break up import dependencies across the wrong layers and stuff, maybe one way to fix that is to move some of the compute work completely to its own place.

-23:17 So if the majority of your work is in some place and you kind of don't really need the answer to give a response,
+23:17 So if the majority of your work is in some place and you kind of don't really need the answer to give a response, you can just throw it onto one of these background queues and let it go.

-23:27 So one of the problems that you run into though is what if something goes wrong?
+23:27 So one of the problems that you run into, though, is what if something goes wrong or how do I see what is running?

-23:35 Something fails, can I resume it?
+23:36 Can I resume it?

 23:36 Maybe it was really important, like ship this thing to the customer.

-23:39 But when I put that on the queue and it finally got around to being run,
+23:39 But when I put that on the queue and it finally got around to being run, the API at UPS was down for who knows, whatever reason.

-23:48 Things like that and you can't ship it.
+23:49 And you can't ship it.

 23:50 And then just go into the ether as an error or you resume it.

-23:57 If there's a ton of work coming in faster than the processor can handle,
+23:57 If there's a ton of work coming in faster than the processor can handle.

 24:07 There's all these interesting things.

-24:15 It's interesting, it's Y Combinator backed.
+24:16 It's Y Combinator backed.

 24:33 Pretty interesting.

-24:40 - Yeah.
+24:40 Yeah.

-24:41 - So the website has a bunch of these little animations, which are kind of cool.
+24:41 So the website has a bunch of these little animations, which are kind of cool.

-24:45 It talks about fairness, batch processing.
+24:45 Talks about fairness, batch processing.

-24:52 Like, what does this mean?
-Oh, I see.
+24:52 Like what does this mean?

-24:53 - Oh, I love it.
+24:53 Oh, I love it.

-24:54 - I do too.
-I do too.
+24:54 I do too.

 25:02 It's engineered for scaling challenges, which is pretty awesome.

-25:12 there's ways in which you can sort of make callbacks to check on the process of the work
+25:06 So low latency, 25 milliseconds on average, which means if you put something into the queue, there's ways in which you can sort of make callbacks to check on the process of the work and it shouldn't take all that long.

-25:19 A bunch of rules about rate limiting.
+25:19 Bunch of rules about rate limiting.

-25:21 Also durable, so you can replay events.
+25:23 So you can replay events.

-25:25 You can do cron jobs and say, hey, every morning, just drop this into the queue and run it at 7 a.m. or whatever.
+25:25 You can do cron jobs and say, hey, every every morning, just drop this into the queue and run it at 7 a.m. or whatever.

-25:32 You can schedule one-time jobs.
+25:32 You can schedule one time jobs.

 25:34 It has ability to avoid being destroyed by spikes.

-25:38 Like if for some reason a whole bunch of work comes in all at once, maybe you got IoT things that do a bunch of work
+25:38 Like if for some reason a whole bunch of work comes in all at once, maybe you got IoT things that do a bunch of work when people come into the office and the very first sees a bunch of stuff and then it chills out.

-25:49 You could smooth that out, all kinds of stuff.
+25:49 You could smooth that out.

 25:58 And it's really easy to do.